 Most of our clients hire us at an hourly rate.
 We help clients find ways to come up with the funds to pay for the essential legal representation we provide – from how to talk to a trusted person about loaning you money, loan applications, and even crowdsourcing tips.
 Some people tell us money is an obstacle, but together we can usually find somebody who cares enough about them and their safety to help.

-Our office is based in downtown Brooklyn and our attorneys are licensed in New York and New Jersey.
+Our office is based in NYC and our attorneys are licensed in New York, New Jersey, California, and Connecticut.
 However, we represent clients all over the country.
 For cases outside our jurisdiction, we work with local counsel to sponsor us to practice law in those places.

 Yes!
 Attorney disciplinary rules require confidentiality.
 And those apply to everybody who works for us.